panchi64/gooby/gooby_decision.md

 - Someone having a crisis and specifically needing unconventional comfort
 - Perfect cursed knowledge moment that's too good to pass up (rare)
 - Obvious reality-breaking question that only Gooby would ask
+- When conversation context strongly suggests they're talking to/about Gooby without naming

 ### RARELY respond to (high bar):
 - Moments where Gooby's specific abilities (memes, images) are clearly needed